 For the discrete wavelet transforms, a one-dimensional time series yields directly another one-dimensional coefficient series that contains the information that covers both "time" and "scale".
 The correspondence is one independent variable to a variable that mixes two independent variables into one in one transform process.
 But here, for almost all of the discrete wavelets, the "scale" is generally quite different from the sinusoidal frequency and normally not even possible to be assigned to a "representative frequency".
 And this causes tremendous difficulties in physics apprehension.
 Besides, we rarely see a complex discrete wavelet in water wave applications.
-The dual-tree complex discrete wavelet transform may still provide a quantity different from the general concept of sinusoidal "frequency".
+The dual-tree complex discrete wavelet transform may still provide a measure completely different from the general concept of "sinusoidal frequency".

-As to the continuous wavelet transform, the one-dimensional time series yields twodimensional coefficients that contain information varying both in time and in scale.
-But now, due to its loosen theoretical requirement and hence its flexibility in design, it is possible to bring in a physically meaningful "representative frequency" rather than just "scale".
-The numerical implementation is a multi-process scheme conceptually similar to the short time Fourier transform, except its core differences in the design of the capping windows of varying sizes and its better localization for the fulfillment of the requirement of the wavelet "resolution of identity".
-Again, every time point has a component scale distribution and every scale may play a role at a specific time.
+As to the continuous wavelet transform, the one-dimensional time series yields two-dimensional coefficients that contain information varying both in time and in scale.
+But now, due to its loosen theoretical requirement and hence its flexibility in design, it is possible to bring in the physically meaningful "representative frequency" rather than just the "scale".
+The numerical implementation is a multi-process scheme conceptually similar to the short time Fourier transform, except the two core differences: its design of capping windows of varying sizes and its better localization under the fulfillment of the requirement of the wavelet "resolution of identity".
+Again, every time point has a component scale distribution, and every scale may play a role at a specific time.